 Action items should have an associated accountability process (time to check in on commitments made and actions taken).

 Use your Align results!
-Do deep-dives on the lowest-scoring statements, or statements that are below the benchmark averages
+Do deep dives on the lowest-scoring statements, or statements that are below the benchmark averages

 Enlist the team.
 The manager or team lead doesn’t have to be the one to identify and assign the actions.
 This is a team discussion: trust the team and each individual to come up with the action items.
 Once the actions are identified, ask the team to summarize what actions they are committing to.
-Ask the team how they would like to be held accountable to these commitments.
+Ask the team how they would like to be held accountable for these commitments.

 What to Do to End the Team Discussion